section-engineering-education/engineering-education/content/articles/univariate-time-series-using-recurrent-neural-networks/index.md

 *[Image Source: Simplilearn](https://www.simplilearn.com/ice9/free_resources_article_thumb/Simple_Recurrent_Neural_Network.png)*

 The feedback loops in the hidden layers help the recurrent neural network process and analyze the sequential data for model prediction.
-The feedback loops also introduces a sequential memory that helps determine the order in which the data values were input into the recurrent neural network.
-Even though the recurrent neural network is a better improvement of the traditional artificial neural network, it suffers from a long-term dependency problem.
+The feedback loops also introduce a sequential memory that helps determine the order in which the data values were input into the recurrent neural network.
+Even though the recurrent neural network is a better improvement than the traditional artificial neural network, it suffers from a long-term dependency problem.

 A long-term dependency problem occurs when the sequential memory of the recurrent neural network fails, and the RNN does not determine the order of the data points.
-The sequential memory fails when the recurrent neural network uses a sequential data recorded over a long time, for example a time series recorded for many years.
+The sequential memory fails when the recurrent neural network uses sequential data recorded over a long time, for example, a time series recorded for many years.

 The RNN will not remember the information for a long time and therefore lose track of the order of the inputs and how the data points depend on each other.
 It can not process and analyze the dataset that has longer-term dependencies.